Les Isaac on the Jamaica Christian Diaspora Conference

 THE JAMAICA CHRISTIAN DIASPORA CONFERENCE

-Hundreds of stakeholders in Jamaica’s social and economic development drawn from Churches in Jamaica and in the Diaspora as well as various sectors, interest groups and institutions, are being mobilised for the Jamaica Christian Diaspora Conference in Montego Bay, October 13 and 14, 2016.
+Hundreds of stakeholders in Jamaica’s social and economic development drawn from Churches in Jamaica and in the Diaspora as well as various sectors, interest groups and institutions, are being mobilised for the second Jamaica Christian Diaspora Conference Kingston Jamaica, October 10 and 11, 2018.

 Working Together to Change the Caribbean Narrative –

 through integrity, productivity, and sustainable development